nktice/AMD-AI/ROCm-7-dev.md

 ```

 Now we run the script that goes and sets it all up as they would expect...
+Sometimes it has errored, and needed running again to get all it wants.
+Once it is setup then this command will run what is setup / installed.
 ```bash
 ./webui.sh
 ```